 Add the amounts from lines 49, 50, and 51 as applicable.
 Transfer the amount from line 52 to the Payment enclosed box on the front of Form IT-2659.
-Pay this amount, and make your check or money order payable to Commissioner of Taxation and Finance.
+Pay this amount, and make your check or money order payable in U.S. funds to Commissioner of Taxation and Finance.